thinktandem/thinktandem.io/src/content/articles/drupal8-custom-migration-upgrade-path.md

 13 rows in set (0.00 sec)
 ```

-So the data is very similar.
-There is a new column (wid) and some are named different.
+The data is very similar; there is a new column (wid) and some are named different.
 Luckily for us, it is very straight forward to map data to whatever column we need.

 ### Drupal 8 Entity Investigation